galvestontx/malicious_prosecution/README.md

 ---
 ***Upcoming Schedule***

->##### Police Are Buying Drones and Armored Vehicles With COVID Relief Funds

-> "The Kingsport Police Department, a small agency in Tennessee, purchased two “military-grade” drones in early March.
-And Dixon County City Council in California is considering using ARPA funds on a police drone program" and other high tech gear.

-How much tax dollars did the county waste with their fraudulent emergency response mentioned in [attached document](https://github.com/galvestontx/malicious_prosecution/blob/f2f5154e7de2cd17b51dbdb18cacdb12124f5064/Galvestontx.co_1of9.pdf)?
-More importantly, what is the radical ideology driving their actions... that is a discussion for another time (hint: name of PAC which provided campaign contributions to the persons responsible for terrorizing tens of thousands each year, see 👇 facts.
-Just another named "ism"... perhaps the last as it has already resulted in a schism ).

 ---
 After the 8 remaining files are uploaded, Galvestontx.co will begin development of a DApp to supplant the county and state governments, and invite everyone to join.